appsmithorg/appsmith-docs/website/docs/reference/datasources/authenticated-api.md

           <li><b>Audience:</b> Expects a URL, specifies the intended audience for the OAuth access token.</li>
           <li><b>Resource:</b> Expects a URL, specifies an application to act as a resource server.</li>
         </ul>
-        For more information, see <a href="/core-concepts/connecting-to-data-sources/authentication/authentication-type/oauth2-authentication">OAuth 2.0 Authentication</a>.
       </li>
       <li><b>API Key:</b> Sends a key/value pair which is sent as a base64-encoded string in the request's Authorization header.
 You can specify the key's prefix, as well as choose whether it's sent in the request header or the query params.</li>
       <li><b>Bearer Token:</b> Sends a bearer token value as a base64-encoded string in the request's Authorization header.</li>